StatPal/round-numbers.kak/README.md

 ## Installation

-Installation can be done, e.g., with plug.kak plugin manager or manually.
-With plugin manager
+Installation can be done, e.g., with plug.kak [plugin manager][2] or manually putting the *.kak file inside the auload directory.

+With plugin manager, you can simply add this line in your .kakrc file.
 ```kak
 plug "StatPal/round-numbers.kak"
 ```